I feel inspired at the moment.

 I say it’s ‘lovely’ because it makes a welcome change to how I sometimes walk through life…

-If rumination was an Olympic sport, I’d be in contention for a medal.
+Honestly, if melancholy and rumination were Olympic sports, I’d be in contention for a medal.

-Read on for the current source of my inspiration in life, and, hopefully, some helpful ideas for discovering some of your own!
+Read on to learn about the current source of my inspiration in life, and, hopefully, some helpful ideas for discovering some of your own!

 More than anything else, I want to make the most of my life.